Now a published book from Chalice Press! Order copies of the devotional journal from Chalice Press or wherever books are sold.

 These podcasts are a source of empowerment for LGBTQIA+ Christians – many of us have been told that we are not fit to teach, preach, or speak in a faith context because of who we are and how we love.
 The series also offers a source of belonging to LGBTQ+ people of faith within the Disciples and beyond; to hear from other LGBTQ+ people who are Christians about their experiences with scripture that are liberating, meaningful, and hopeful.
 For our allies, family members, and those who are supportive but wanting to learn more; this is a way to gain insight about LGBTQ+ Christians outside of and beyond one’s personal context.
 Just as a rainbow stretches across an expanse of the sky, Colors of Hope stretches an expanse of identities, locations, ages, genders, and more.“

-With a surge of digital content and an increase in screen time, Colors of Hope invited us to experience the divine and all of creation through refreshing practices that require little or no online activity.
-Find these prompts below and in Volume I of the series.
+With a surge of digital content and an increase in screen time, Colors of Hope invites us to experience the divine and all of creation through refreshing practices that require little or no online activity.
+Find these prompts below and in Volume I of the podcast series.

 Prompts to wonder, engage, embody, create and share